 - High levels of triglyceride, a type of fat, in blood

-- Low levels of the good cholesterol, in blood
+- Low levels of good cholesterol in the blood

-- Too much fat around waist
+- Too much fat around the waist

 - Insulin: Hormone produced in the pancreas by the islets of Langerhans, which regulates the amount of glucose in the blood.
 The lack of insulin causes a form of diabetes.
-An animal-derived or synthetic form of insulin used to treat diabetes.
+An animal-derived or synthetic form of insulin is used to treat diabetes.